-Police departments having bulletin boards include Berkeley, California; San Jose, California; Pasadena, California; Lakewood, Colorado; Boise, Idaho; Garland, Texas; Arlington, Virginia; and Fairfax County, Virginia.
+Police depar ments having bulletin boards include Berkeley, California; San Jose, California; Pasadena, California; Lakewood, Colorado; Boise, Idaho; Garland, Texas; Arlington, Virginia; and Fairfax County, Virginia.
 Bulletin boards devoted to legal topics have been established by the states of North Carolina, North Dakota, and California.
-The National Institute of Justice operates NIJNET for grantees and other groups doing business directly with NIJ, and the National Criminal Justice Reference Service (NCJRS) has a bulletin board to provide on-line information for individuals and organizations involved in criminal justice policy and research.
+The National Institute of Justice operates NIJNET for grantees and other groups doing business directly with NIJ, and the National Criminal Justice Reference Service (NCJRS) has a bulletin board criminal justice policy and research.
 Appendix B contains a list of the known boards for public safety, including telephone numbers and names of system operators.